Michael S. Neiberg

-Michael Scott Neiberg is an American historian, who specializes in 20th-century military history.
+Michael Scott Neiberg (born August 2, 1969) is an American historian who specializes in 20th-century military history, with a focus on France and, more broadly, Western Europe during the 1914–1945 era.

 Career

-Neiberg serves as the inaugural Chair of War Studies in the Department of National Security and Strategy at the United States Army War College.
+Michael Neiberg was born in Pittsburgh, Pennsylvania, the son of Laurence Neiberg, a teacher, and his wife Phyllis Dee (Saroff) Neiberg.
+He serves as the inaugural Chair of War Studies in the Department of National Security and Strategy at the United States Army War College.
 He is also a senior fellow in the Center for the Study of America and the West at the Foreign Policy Research Institute.